luminalang/lumina/mdbook/src/features/matching.md

 # Pattern Matching & Conditionals

-<sup>*TODO: Explain the purpose of patterns, their distinction from expressions, and how pattern matching is a core tool of functional programming.*</sup>

 **Pattern Matching with `match`**

+Lumina provides pattern matching via the `match` keyword.
+A `match` expression takes one expression as input and then a set of branches which checks for a pattern to run a specified expression.
+A pattern is in some ways the inverse of an expression.
+Expressions construct and create data, while patterns destruct data.
+Destructing data with a pattern will allow you to check for whether the data looks a particular way, while also binding specific bits of data to new identifiers.

+Pattern matching is a core component of Lumina and will be the primary part of most functions.

 ```lm
 // Matching integers